codedCoderr/money-transfer-system/README.md

 JSON
 {
   "id": 1,
-  "firstName": "John",
+  "username": "john",
-  "lastName": "Doe",
+  "balance": 0,
-  "email": "john.doe@example.com"
+  "createdAt": "2024-10-22T08:39:48.194Z"
 }
 ```

 ## Login

-Description: Authenticates a user using their email and password.
+Description: Authenticates a user using their username and password.
 Returns a JWT token if successful.

 Endpoint: /auth/login